BAG PIECE – John & Yoko’s Viennese Waltz

 March 31, 1969 was the last day of John and Yoko’s honeymoon.
 They had been camped out at the Amsterdam Hilton where they staged their first Bed-In.
 The newlyweds flew to Vienna in the morning to continue their campaign for peace.
 The worldwide press was again invited to their hotel room, excited to see the Beatle and his new bride.
 But they confoundedly found the couple enveloped in a white bag.
 This was Yoko’s concept of ‘total communication’ with no visual obstacles, judgments or preconceptions.

-Yoko got the idea for Bag Piece from the Popular children’s story, The Little Prince.
-The moral of the story is that “One sees rightly only with the heart, the essential is invisible to the eyes.”
+Yoko got the idea for Bag Piece from the popular children’s story, The Little Prince in which a wise fox tells the prince that in order to understand the world, we have to look beneath the surface.
+“One sees clearly only with the heart.
+Anything essential is invisible to the eyes.”

 John and Yoko could not be coaxed out of the bag, not even for chocolate cake!